Larsen & Toubro

+History

 Henning Holck-Larsen and Søren Kristian Toubro were in India to represent the interests of the Danish dairy equipment manufacturer FLSmidth when they founded L&T through an oral agreement in 1938.
 The company was legally incorporated in 1946.

 The start of World War II in 1939 and the resulting blockade of trade, led Larsen and Toubro to undertake jobs and provide service facilities.
 The German invasion of Denmark in April 1940 stopped supplies of Danish products.
 The war-time need to repair, refit, and degauss ships offered L&T an opportunity, and led to the formation of a new company, Hilda Ltd, to handle these operations.
 L&T also started to repair and fabricate ships.
 The internment of German engineers in India who were to construct a soda ash plant for the Tata Group gave L&T a chance to enter the field of installation.

 In 1946, they incorporated Engineering Construction & Contracts Ltd. (ECC) to focus on construction projects.
 ECC now exists as the construction division of L&T. By 1947, the company represented the manufacturers of equipment used to manufacture products such as hydrogenated oils, biscuits, soaps and glass.
 In 1947, the company signed an agreement with Caterpillar Tractor Company to market earth moving equipment.
 At the end of the war, large numbers of war-surplus Caterpillar equipment were available at attractive prices, but the finances required were beyond the capacity of the partners.
 This prompted them to raise additional equity capital, and on 7 February 1946, Larsen & Toubro Private Limited was incorporated.

 In 1947, the firm set up offices in Calcutta and Madras and New Delhi.
 In 1948, 55 acre of undeveloped marsh and jungle was acquired in Powai, Mumbai.
 In December 1950, L&T became a public company with a paid-up capital of ₹20 lakh.
 The sales turnover in that year was ₹1.09 crore.
 In 1956, a major part of the company's Bombay office moved to ICI House in Ballard Estate, which would later be purchased by the company and renamed as L&T House, its present headquarters.

-During the 1960s, ventures included the Utkal Machinery Limited (UTMAL) (set up in 1960), Audco India Limited (1961), Eutectic Welding Alloys (1962) and Tractor Engineers Limited (TENGL) (1963).
+During the 1960s, ventures included the Utkal Machinery Limited (UTMAL, set up in 1960), Audco India Limited (1961), Eutectic Welding Alloys (1962) and Tractor Engineers Limited (TENGL, 1963).

-In 1965, the firm had been chosen as a partner for building nuclear reactors.
+In 1965, the firm was chosen as a partner for building nuclear reactors.
 Dr. Homi Bhabha, chairman of the Atomic Energy Commission had approached L&T in the 1950s to fabricate critical components for nuclear reactors.

 During the 1970s, L&T was contracted to work with Indian Space Research Organisation (ISRO).
 Chairman Vikram Sarabhai chose L&T as manufacturing partner.